cloudhead/nakamoto/README.md

 * `nakamoto-net-poll`: the default *poll*-based networking library
 * `nakamoto-common`: common functionality used by all crates
 * `nakamoto-node`: a standalone light-client daemon
+* `nakamoto-wallet`: a very basic watch-only wallet built on the above crates

+For an overview of the above, see the [architecture diagram](docs/architecture.svg) in the `docs` folder.

 ## Status